bergesinstitute/graf-method/book-2-unit-7.md

 We conjugate reflexive verbs in the preterite tense in the same way we do in the present tense (we first use the reflexive pronoun, and then we conjugate the verb, ignoring *se*).

-    Levantarse (to get up/to wake up), pretérito perfecto
+Here is *levantarse* (to get up / to wake up) in the pretérito perfecto tense:

-    Me levanté
+    me levanté

-    Te levantaste
+    te levantaste

-    Se levantó
+    se levantó

-    Nos levantamos
+    nos levantamos

-    (Os levantasteis)
+    (os levantasteis)

-    Se levantaron
+    se levantaron

 Here are some common reflexive verbs that are regular in the past tense:

-    Acostarse – to go to bed/to lie down
+    acostarse – to go to bed / to lie down

-    Ducharse – to shower
+    ducharse – to shower

-    Lavarse (la cara, las manos, etc.) – to wash your face, your hands, etc.
+    lavarse (la cara, las manos, etc.) – to wash your face, your hands, etc.

-    Levantarse – to get up/to wake up
+    levantarse – to get up / to wake up

-    Maquillarse – to put on makeup
+    maquillarse – to put on makeup

-    Mirarse en el espejo – to look at yourself in the mirror
+    mirarse en el espejo – to look at yourself in the mirror

-    Peinarse – to comb your hair
+    peinarse – to comb your hair

 ## Un ejemplo